 Born in Glasgow, Graeme is a fully qualified chartered shipbroker with over 35 years’ experience in the shipping industry.

 Fiona is a Master Mariner having sailed deep sea with a number of different shipping lines and on a variety of different vessel types, most recently BP Shipping's tankers.
-Having come ashore in 2013 to raise her family, she currently works for BP Exploration in Aberdeen as a Marine Operations Advisor.
+Having come ashore in 2013 to raise her family, she currently works for BP Exploration in Aberdeen as a Marine Operations Advisor and joined our Board in 2016.

 Kim is an experienced people leader who has worked across multiple industries in her career, spending the last 6 years working in the energy industry at executive level for a global leader in energy and technical services based in Aberdeen.